abraia/abraia-wordpress/README.md

-# Abraia image and video optimization plugin for WordPress
+# Abraia image optimization plugin for WordPress

-This plugin automatically optimizes your images and videos for any device with an optimal balance between quality and file size.
-It integrates the [Abraia services](https://abraia.me) in your WordPress or Woocommerce site, making easy to speed up your web site optimizing all your images and videos.
+This plugin automatically optimizes your images for any device with an optimal balance between quality and file size.
+It integrates the [Abraia services]( https://abraia.me) in your WordPress or Woocommerce site, making easy to speed up your web site optimizing all your images.

 ## Installation